All resources

 What this is

-The cut of the framework I actually use on retail, customer service, and manufacturing engagements — the public-facing version of the methodology that runs through every case study on this site.
-It’s a blend of action mapping, ADDIE’s discipline, and the habits I’ve built running small L&D functions where one person owns the whole loop.
+The cut of the framework I actually use on retail, customer service, and manufacturing engagements — the methodology behind every case study on this site.
+A blend of action mapping, ADDIE’s discipline, and the habits of running small L&D functions where one person owns the whole loop.

 What’s inside

-• Discover — the sponsor questions I won’t start without, plus the SME action-mapping script I walk into every kickoff with.
+• Discover — the sponsor questions I won’t start without, plus the SME action-mapping script for kickoff.

 • Design — the modality decision tree (Rise / Storyline / code / blended / job aid), plus scenario and assessment starter structures.

-• Build — the pre-build / build / polish cadence, including what AI can scaffold and what it absolutely cannot.
+• Build — the pre-build / build / polish cadence, including what AI can scaffold and what it can’t.

 • Deliver — launch comms templates, manager one-pagers, pilot readout format.

-• Measure — a Kirkpatrick L1–L4 planning canvas mapped to xAPI statements, with the heuristic for when L3/L4 is actually attributable.
+• Measure — the Kirkpatrick L1–L4 canvas mapped to xAPI statements, with the heuristic for when L3/L4 is actually attributable.

 How to use it

 Print the PDF.
 Take it into a kickoff.
-Cross out the parts that don’t apply to your project and write in the ones that do.
+Cross out what doesn’t apply and write in what does.
 The framework isn’t precious — the point is to make every phase a conscious choice, especially the evaluation one.

-Senior IDs and L&D leaders running small teams or solo functions, who want a repeatable way to defend design decisions to sponsors, SMEs, and their own future selves.
+Senior IDs and L&D leaders get a repeatable way to defend design decisions to sponsors, SMEs, and their own future selves.
+Sponsors get a map of what to expect at each gate — and the questions to ask so the program comes back with proof of behavior change, not a completion percentage.

 More like this →